 Students may request that their high school delete their scores from their transcript.
 All transcripts for students choosing this option will be examined prior to their inclusion in the application folders, and any scores that are included will be deleted before applications are reviewed by the Admission Committee.

 All materials, in electronic format with teacher comments (ex.
 PDF, Word) should be uploaded to the portal by selecting the SAT Option Writing Samples from the drop down menu.
 All materials in paper format should be sent to the Admission Office by FAX (717-291-4389) or mail (Office of Admission, PO Box 3003, Lancaster, PA 17604).

-International applicants (1st year and transfer) are required to take the SAT I or ACT except in cases where the student lives in a country where these tests are not offered.
+International applicants (1st year and transfer) are required to take the SAT I or ACT.

 Transfer applicants using the Standardized Test Option must submit two samples from college-level coursework.
 Samples written in high school, jointly-written papers, and ungraded assignments will not be considered.